Source Survey: The results

 But as we all know, our children are not numbers.

 These figures represent people.
 Our people.
+And their funding impacts us all.

 With this in mind, we commissioned the first ever Source Survey, to magnify your voices and advocate for change.